4 Girl Mindsets Speech Transcript

 leadership positions since graduating from high school.

 Let’s go back to the quote from Bernadette Boas.
-The 2 women on the board of directors were leaders, so they could be considered successes.
+The two women on the board of directors were leaders, so they could be considered successes.
 But they both lost out on the tip top position of CEO because they were the kind of women men block.

 Only 8.2% of fortune CEOs in the United States are women (2022 statistic).
 If all girl schools are so good at putting women into leadership positions, why is the number of CEOs who are women still under 10% in the United States?